Scolopendra: Ecology

-Scolopendra are active predators, feeding primarily on insects and other invertebrates.
+Scolopendra species are active predators, feeding primarily on insects and other invertebrates.
 Larger specimens have been observed preying on frogs, tarantulas, lizards, birds, snakes, rodents, and even bats.
 Two southeast Asian species, S. cataracta and S. paradoxa, as well as S. alcyona from the Ryukyu Islands, are amphibious, as these species can travel underwater by swimming or walking.

 Venom

-The venom is not medically significant for most species; however, bites from several species can cause intense and long-lasting pain and swelling.
+The venom of most species is not medically significant; however, bites from several species can cause intense and long-lasting pain and swelling.
 Large Scolopendra species from Asian/Pacific regions, such as Scolopendra subspinipes and Scolopendra dehaani, are particularly potent, and have caused one reported fatality.
 In 2014, a fatality was reported for a bite from a Scolopendra gigantea.
-The venom of certain Scolopendra species were found to contain compounds such as serotonin, haemolytic phospholipase, a cardiotoxic protein, and a cytolysin.
+The venom of certain Scolopendra species was found to contain compounds such as serotonin, haemolytic phospholipase, a cardiotoxic protein, and a cytolysin.

 Taxonomic history

 Scolopendra was one of the genera created by Carl Linnaeus in his 1758 10th edition of Systema Naturae, the starting point for zoological nomenclature.
 Only two of the species originally assigned to the genus remain so: Scolopendra gigantea and S. morsitans; the latter was chosen to be the type species by Opinion 454 of the International Commission on Zoological Nomenclature, overruling a previous designation by Pierre André Latreille, in which he chose Linnaeus' Scolopendra forficata (now Lithobius forficatus) as the type species.